II.TERMS OF REFERENCE

-The DNSAM requires the assistance of an Adviser to support its ambitious reform agenda which is premised on several key elements including the decentralisation of asset management to line ministries and municipalities; the automation of asset management utilising the Freebalance software system; the transition of MoF from a centralised control role, to one of monitoring and inspection; and the consolidation of the current legislative framework into one Decree Law with a supporting Ministerial Diploma that will operationalise the policy and reflect the local context.
-Whilst the Asset Management Adviser would provide the technical inputs for the consolidation of the Decree Law, the DNSAM and Adviser would access and collaborate with the expertise provided by the MoF Legal Unit for the drafting of the Law.
+The DNSAM requires the assistance of a Specialist in Asset Management to support its ambitious reform agenda which is premised on several key elements including the decentralisation of asset management to line ministries and municipalities; the automation of asset management utilising the Freebalance software system; the transition of MoF from a centralised control role, to one of monitoring and inspection; and the consolidation of the current legislative framework into one Decree Law with a supporting Ministerial Diploma that will operationalise the policy and reflect the local context.

-The MoF Strategic Plan and the Key Performance Indicators within the MoF 5 Year Plan guide the reform agenda in the DNSAM and will be the basis for the Supply and Asset Management Adviser’s Work Plan.
+The MoF Strategic Plan and the Key Performance Indicators within the MoF 5 Year Plan guide the reform agenda in the DNSAM and will be the basis for the Asset Management Specialist’s Work Plan.

-1. Provide the expertise to the DNSAM for the review of the supply and asset management framework, as enshrined in the legislation (Decree Laws No. 8/2003 & No. 32/2011) with the outcome to be:
+1. To support the DNSAM in the review of the supply and asset management framework, as enshrined in the legislation (Decree Laws No. 8/2003 & No. 32/2011) with the outcome to be:

 a.
 Provision of technical inputs to legal drafts person to consolidate Asset Management Decree Law* that decentralises responsibilities to line ministries